 1. Will this new private loan have a variable interest rate?

 If YES, then you should know: If you refinance into a private loan with a low variable rate today, over time, the rate could rise higher than the current fixed rate on your federal loans.
 Variable rates are tied to an index causing the rate to rise or fall, making the total cost of variable rate debt impossible to calculate.
 Choosing variable rate loans means taking some financial risk.
 Before committing to a variable rate loan, understand how often the rate may change and how high it can rise.
-A low variable rate loan could be a good option IF you will fully repay the loan in the near future.
+A low variable rate loan could be a good option IF you will fully repay the loan soon.

 If NO, then you should know: Fixed-rate loans offer stability to a borrower's repayment cost, making this a good option for borrowers who don’t like risk.
 To accurately compare fixed-rate private loans with other loans, be sure to know the terms, conditions, and fees (e.g., origination fees) of all the loans.
 A fixed-rate loan may be the best option if high debt levels and long repayment terms are involved.